microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 # The `Application` class

-The `Application` class encapsulates all the business logic for the application and it comprises of two major components, the _Activity Handler System_ and the _AI System_.
+The `Application` class encapsulates all the business logic for the application and comprises of two major components, the _Activity Handler System_ and the _AI System_.

 ## The Activity Handler System